JiscRDSS/rdss-external-api-spec/README.md

 Add your Github token to the following URL

 https://htmlpreview.github.io/?https://raw.githubusercontent.com/JiscRDSS/rdss-external-api-spec/master/api.html?token=[your github token]

+Or open the HTML in Raw view and paste htmlpreview.github.io/? after https://

 ```

 When updating the RAML file, please re-generate the html by following the [raml2html](https://www.npmjs.com/package/raml2html) guide.